Pure Natural Inflation Passes the ACT

 \section{Pure Natural Inflation}

 The pure natural inflation (PNI) setup finds its origin \cite{Nomura:2017ehb} as a model where an axion-like particle (ALP) is coupled to pure Yang-Mills theory via

 where $f$ is the axion decay constant.
 In the large-$N$ description one introduces the 't~Hooft coupling $ \tilde{\lambda}\equiv g^{2}N$.
-The term in Eq.~(\ref{eqn:PureYangMillsInt}) gives rise to a (multi-branch) potential well-described in the large $N$ limit by (see Fig.~\ref{Fig:PNIpotential})
+The term in Eq.~(\ref{eqn:PureYangMillsInt}) gives rise to a (multi-branch, reminiscent of the axion monodromy case, see e.g. \cite{McAllister:2008hb,McAllister:2014mpa,DAmico:2021vka,DAmico:2021fhz}) potential well-described in the large $N$ limit by (see Fig.~\ref{Fig:PNIpotential})

 valid for a single branch.
 Here $F\equiv 8\pi^2 N f/\tilde{\lambda}$ is the effective axion decay constant.
 We follow \cite{Nomura:2017ehb} in using $\tilde{\lambda}\simeq 8\pi^{2}$ as a benchmark value for $\tilde{\lambda}$, implying $F\simeq Nf$.
 The value of $M$ is as usual determined by using the Friedman equation and the single-field slow-roll expression for the observed value of the power spectrum of scalar fluctuations.
 Given that $f$ must be sub-Planckian to keep the effective theory under control, a reasonable upper bound for $F$ is that of $({\rm a\,few}) \times M_{\rm p}$, while a $p$-dependent lower bound may be enforced upon requiring that inflation take place on a single branch \cite{Nomura:2017ehb}.
 Remarkably, even when limited to a single branch, the inflationary field excursion in PNI ($\Delta\phi \simeq F$) scales with an extra $N$ factor w.r.t. well-known potentials such as e.g. the celebrated cosine of natural inflation \cite{Freese:1990rb}.
 This enables a large field excursion without resorting to a dangerously Planckian axion decay constant $f$.